EL-MASTOR/bufferlist.nvim/README.md

 set `show_path` to `true` to show the relative path the first time you open the BufferList window.

 ### Adding custom keymaps
+You can add custom keymaps for BufferList window via `win_keymaps` option, and keymaps for buffers via `bufs_keymaps` option
 #### For BufferList window
 You can assign custom keymaps to the BufferList window with `win_keymaps` option.
 `win_keymaps` takes a table of `{key, func, keymap_opts}` items.